AdobeDocs/app-builder/src/pages/runtime_getting_started/activations.md

 error: Unable to get logs for activation 'c8c4f354c1824f2c84f354c182ef2cdb': The requested resource does not exist. (code nCPo4KRbYmvOTcwPQVfDJdrwtJpv1c3d)
 ```

+## Activation time to live

+Activation time to live is seven days, a system setting, and can't be changed by Developers.
+If you can't see activations that you know took place, they may have timed out.

+## Next steps

+This completes the "Get Started with Adobe I/O Runtime" tutorial.

-This should give you enough tools to debug your first actions.
-If you want to read more, take a look at the [Logging and Monitoring](../guides/logging_monitoring.md 'Logging and Monitoring') page.
+The procedures described above will help you debug your first actions.
+Review the [Logging and Monitoring](../guides/logging_monitoring.md 'Logging and Monitoring') Guide for additional details about debugging tools and processes.

+For a detailed review of Runtime components, operations, settings, and tuning, see [Understanding I/O Runtime](understanding_runtime.md).